-Helpers (65% of the journeyman classification) (Must not exceed 3 helpers to 1 journeyman)
+Helpers (Must not exceed 3 helpers to 1 journeyman)

 A Helper is a semi-skilled worker (rather than a skilled journeyman) who works under the direction of and assists a journeyman.
 Under the journeyman's direction and supervision, the helper performs a variety of duties to assist the journeyman such as preparing, carrying, and furnishing equipment, supplies and maintaining them in order; cleaning and preparing work areas; lifting, positioning, and holding materials or tools; and other related semi-skilled tasks as directed by the journeyman.
-A helper may use the tools of the trade at and under the direction of the journeyman.
-The particular duties performed by a helper vary according to area practice.
-The journeyman must work in close proximity to the location of the helpers work area.
-The helpers wage rate shall be calculated at no less than 65% of the prevailing wage for that journeyman's classification.
+A helper may use the tools of the trade at and under the direction of the journeyman must work in close proximity to the location of the helpers work area.
+Except as noted in the foregoing tables, the wage rate for a Helper shall be calculated at no less than 65% of the prevailing wage for the Journeyman classification.
 Helpers who assist more than one journeyman craft should be listed with the notation indicating each journeyman craft classification they assist.